tlevine/www.thomaslevine.com/content/!/street-sign-protocol/index.md

     request, the `HEAD` request contains no body.

 ### Receiving and reading and writing and sending
-A bunch of things in your web browser might initate a request.
+A bunch of things in your web browser might initiate a request.
 For example, opening a web page makes one request, and loading an image on the web page makes another request.

 A computer somewhere (Call it the "web server".) is running a particular piece of software